damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 * CloudFormation stacks for safe, automated updates for new AMIs or to scale up instance type and count

-On top of this base we need to create and configure more infrastructure for you app.
+On top of this base we need to create and configure more infrastructure for your app.
 Convox has wrapped this up behind a simple `convox apps create` command:

 * EC2 Container Registry (ECR)